NEWSMAKER-New Boeing boss David Calhoun is a tough-minded veteran of crisis

 By Allison Lampert, Kenneth Li and Tim Hepher

-Dec 24 (Reuters) - Beleaguered Boeing Co BA.N is putting its future in an industrial veteran who has led several companies in crisis, began his career at engine maker General Electric Co GE.N and has already spent a decade on the board of the world's largest planemaker.
+Dec 24 (Reuters) - Beleaguered Boeing Co BA.N is putting its future in the hands of an industrial veteran who has led several companies in crisis, began his career at engine maker General Electric Co GE.N and has already spent a decade on the board of the world's largest planemaker.

 Calhoun became chairman of the Caterpillar Inc CAT.N board shortly after federal agents raided its headquarters in March 2017, headed a General Electric division that included airplane engines after the Sept.
 11 attacks, and led media research company Nielsen's effort to go public.
 He has also been a longtime executive at Blackstone private equity group.